zalando-stups/lizzy/README.rst

 Access Control for Lizzy
 ------------------------

-Lizzy application will need to have access to create new Cloud Formation stacks and some others services from Amazon API.
-You will need to specify the a `IAM role`_ similar to:
+To create new CloudFormation stacks, Lizzy applications need access to CloudFormation plus some other services from Amazon's API.
+You will need to specify the `IAM role`_ in a manner like:

 .. code-block:: json